rikurauhala/rsa/documentation/implementation.md

 ## Feature ideas

 The program could still be expanded and improved.
-Here are some potential ideas for further development at a later date:
+Here are some ideas for functionality to be implemented at a later date:
 - Graphical user interface
 - Improved command-line interface using a CLI library
 - Padding